GuillaumeLaf/ETRI2MA_Thesis/Articles/ToRead/[1997] - Dahlhaus - Fitting time series models to nonstationary processes.md

 (since "extending the process into the future will not give any info on the behavior of the process at the beginning of the interval").

 AR process with time-varying coefficients are locally stationary (see Dahlhaus 1996).

+He uses another criterion than LSE or MLE which is the Whittle likelihood generalized to nonstationary processes (estimation in frequency domain).
+Note that the Whittle likelihood allows one to approximate a Gaussian likelihood for a model but one doesn't need to get the covariance matrix of the observations
+(which may be difficult to compute and inverse given large sample size).